Datacenter Computing

 Objectives

 The objective of the course is to study the key principles or/and concepts that underlie a modern data center.
-The course will conduct a vertical study of datacenter technology covering the entire system stack, including hardware architectures, systems software, and application programming frameworks.
+The course will conduct a vertical study of data center design covering the entire system stack, including hardware architectures, systems software, and application programming frameworks.
 The course will also explore cross-cutting concerns such as total cost of ownership, service level objectives, reliability and availability, energy efficiency, and privacy and security.

 Content